LacunaSoftware/docs/docs.en-us/articles/amplia/on-premises/docker/index.md

 ```
 # Amplia service configuration

-# Uncomment and fill the line below if you are using an external database (leave commented if using amplia-mssql.yml)
+# Uncomment and fill the line below if you are using an external database
 ConnectionStrings__DefaultConnection=Data Source=SERVER;Initial Catalog=DATABASE;User ID=USER;Password=PASSWORD
 ```